rust-lang/rust-by-example/examples/methods/input.md

-Methods are functions attached to objects, these methods have access to the data of the object and its other methods via the `self` keyword.
+Methods are functions attached to objects.
+These methods have access to the data of the object and its other methods via the `self` keyword.
 Methods are defined under a `impl` block.